 To keep abreast of developments in project management, the Graduate School of Technology Management of UP does more research in project management than any other institution in Africa.

 All material is provided.
-Upon enrolment, a textbook will be sent by courier to the participant and the online course will open on 15 January 2018.
+Upon enrolment, a textbook will be sent by courier to the participant.

 The work to be done by the participant includes viewing of lectures as videos provided via the Internet (more than 8 hours of videoing time), reading more than 100 pages from the textbook, answering of some basic questions about the material, and develop a basic project plan as assignment (preferably in the participant’s workplace).

-The assignment has to be submitted on or before 25 March 2018.
+The assignment has to be submitted within three months of enrolment.

 No formal tertiary qualifications are required but practical experience on any type of project is highly recommended.
 The normal, minimum requirement is grade 12 with subjects such as either accounting or mathematics.
-Prior learning can however be recognized in cases where applicants do not meet this requirement.
-As the course is presented in English, participants should have adequate command of the English language to understand the material.
+Prior learning can, however, be recognized in cases where applicants do not meet this requirement.
+As the course is presented in English, participants should have an adequate command of the English language to understand the material.

 Ms Emmaculate (Imma) Ramokgadi